-How we grew to 4 million users in just 3 months without spending a single penny.
+Product launch: How we got 3000 paying companies in just 3 months without spending a penny.

-Launching a new product is tricky business.
+A product launch is tricky business.
 We had launched two different SaaS products before, but launching Beamer was quite different.
 With Beamer, we were launching a product built for other startup teams just like us.
 This challenged us to really dive deep into the buyer’s persona and think about the ideal channels and strategies we could use to grow Beamer.

-In this post, we want to share with you how we successfully launched Beamer and grew to over 3000 paying companies and 4 millions monthly active users in just 3 months.
+In this post, we want to share with you how we successfully launched Beamer and grew to over 3000 paying companies and 4 million unique visitors in just 3 months.

 Before we get started, what is Beamer?